Benefits Plans - Flexible Spending Accounts

 - You need a prescription from your doctor to receive reimbursement from your Health Care FSA for the purchase of eligible over-the-counter (OTC) drugs/medicines.

-- You cannot used your debit card to purchase OTC drugs/medicines.
+- You cannot used your debit card to purchase OTC drugs/medicines, even with a prescription.

 For a list of eligible health care expenses, including OTC drugs/medicines that require a prescription for reimbursement and for which you cannot use your debit card, visit the PayFlex/HealthHub website.